ghastlymirror/ghastlyastro/src/content/blog/terms-conditions.md

 ---
 title: Blog Update, Image Terms and Conditions
 description: After I made my first photography blog post I realized I yet to have posted terms and conditions for the use of my images.
+So here´s the dos and don´t for here.
 date: 2022-03-27
 category:
   - blogging
   - photography
 tags:
   - updates
 toc: true
 donate: true
 comment: true